 This is the model you want if you’re tactile and like to assemble your rods the lazy way.
 When it comes to weight Superfine Carbon 802 seems to be the most popular because it fills a niche that other brands don’t quite meet.

-Reviewers have celebrated it for its style, which is no surprise, but fiberglass fans have given it plenty of compliments, too.
-That’s quite an achievement given how popular glass has become of late.
+Reviewers have celebrated it for its style, which is no surprise, but fiberglass fans have given it plenty of compliments in their reviews, too.
+That’s quite an achievement given how popular glass fishing products have become of late.

 Pros and Cons